RayWang0328/React-Trash-Detection-App/README.md

 If you receive a `NameError: name '_C' is not defined` error, refer to this [support ticket](https://github.com/IDEA-Research/GroundingDINO/issues/8#issuecomment-1541892708).

+If you get any more trouble from Grounding DINO, its usually because of CUDA.
+Refer to their [documentation](https://github.com/IDEA-Research/GroundingDINO) for more support.
+The usual problem is from Grounding DINO

 ### 1. Change Directory into folder and activate virtual environment

 **For Windows Users:**